 In March 2011, the Fund entered into a subscription agreement with Golub Capital Partners investing in Golub Capital Partners International VII, LP and GC 2009 Mezzanine Partners, LP with capital commitments of \$2,000,000 and \$2,500,000, respectively.
 In January, 2013, the Fund invested \$2,500,000 into Golub Capital Partners International VIII, LP and an additional \$1,185,000 was invested during the year ending June 30, 2014.
 In January, 2014, the Fund invested \$400,000 into Golub Capital Partners International IX, LP.
+In January, 2018 the Fund's investment in Golub Capital Partners International VII, LP was liquidated.

 In October 2011, and as amended June 2014 the Fund entered into an agreement with Clearbrook Investment Consulting, LLC to provide the Fund with investment advisory services.
 The advisory fee is charged quarterly at a rate of 0.0375% on the first \$100 million, 0.0325% on the next \$100 million and 0.0275% thereafter.
 The agreement has a term of three years.
-Either party may terminate the agreement upon ninety days' written notice for any reason or no reason, upon ten days' written notice following a material breach of the agreement, or immediately by written notice, upon the dissolution, cessastion of business.
+Either party may terminate the agreement upon ninety days' written notice for any reason or no reason, upon ten days' written notice following a material breach of the agreement, or immediately by written notice, upon the dissolution, cessation of business.